Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

 Tah dah!
 Well... not exactly.
-We were finally able to bind a non-POD object to a job, but non-POD objects have an associated destructor that must be called at the end of its lifetime.
+We were finally able to bind a non-POD object to a job, but non-POD objects have an associated destructor that must be called at the end of their lifetime.
 Since we used placement new to initialize an object on the job storage, we have to explicitly call the object destructor ourselves.
 We can change `closure()` implementation to do that: